drm/java-redis-client/README.md

 ```

 ## How should I manage my connections?
 However you wish.
 This library is a protocol implementation only.
-In my opinion, managing
+Managing a connection pool
-connection pools or stuff like that is not at all Redis-specific.
-So either find another
+is not at all Redis-specific, so it doesn't belong here.

-library for it, or write something simple using a BlockinDeque or simply create connections
-on the fly whenever you need them.
+Having said that, this mostly depends on your use case.
+Typically
+if you have a webserver with 20 threads, you can have a socket per thread managed somewhere
+(i.e. ThreadLocal) and if you run a threadpool with 20 workers you can have one socket per
+thread there as well.
+This keeps things simple and practical to reason about and you don't
+have to worry who needs to create the socket at what point in time.
+You do need some error
+handling which, in case of managing the sockets centrally is a tiny bit easier.

+Summarizing, this is a trade-off which you can decide on for your own.
+Generally speaking:
+don't overcomplicate stuff without good reason.